completed the required updated forms to confirm their full compliance with the updated RSCP

 The RSCP has the following benefits:

-Gildan® and Anvil® branded product that we manufacture are certified by the internationally-recognized Oeko-Tex® Standard 100 which allows producers and consumers to objectively assess the presence of harmful substances in textiles and apparel products, based on approximately 100 human-ecological and performance-related test parameters.
+Gildan®, Comfort Colors®, Alstyle® and Anvil® by Gildan® branded products are certified by the internationally-recognized Oeko-Tex® Standard 100, which allows producers and consumers to objectively assess the presence of harmful substances in textiles and apparel products based on approximately 100 human-ecological and performance-related test parameters.